Renebwoi/ceekayChatBackend/README.md

 - `POST /api/courses/:courseId/read` upserts the read state (no Socket.io side effects); call it when a user views a course chat
 - User records include a nullable `department`; registration requires it for students/lecturers and all serialized user payloads now expose `{ id, name, email, role, department }`
 - `GET /api/courses/:courseId/messages/search?q=<term>&cursor=<id?>` returns the same message shape as history while filtering by content or attachment names (requires course membership or admin access)

+## Threaded replies

+- Every message now includes `parentMessageId`, `replyCount`, and `latestReply` metadata; replies always have `replyCount = 0` and `latestReply = null`.
+- Submit replies by passing `parentMessageId` to `POST /api/courses/:courseId/messages` (text) or `/api/courses/:courseId/uploads` (files).
+The backend validates the parent belongs to the same course and forbids multi-level nesting.
+- Fetch a thread with `GET /api/courses/:courseId/messages/:messageId/replies?cursor=<id?>`; results use the standard message shape with chronological ordering and pagination.
+- Socket listeners receive `course_message:new` for both top-level messages and replies; whenever replies change, `course_message:reply_count` broadcasts `{ courseId, messageId, replyCount, latestReply }` so clients can update thread previews.